 Preheat oven to 400° Fahrenheit.
 Mix all ingredients and knead for about 8 to 10 minutes.
 Roll into a ball and place in a greased bowl to rise for 1 hour.
 Remove and knead for about 1 minute.
 Divide into 6 pieces and shape into rounds.
-Place on well-greased baking sheet and flatten slightly.
+Place on a well-greased baking sheet and flatten slightly.
 Bake for 25 to 30 minutes or until golden brown.
-Makes six (6) of 6″ round breads.
+Makes six (6) of 6″ round bread.

-Again, because the Creole refers to a mixed-blood descendant of English log caters and African slaves from Jamaica brought to harvest Mahogany trees, British domain still rules over Belizean cuisine even today.
-Afternoon tea is popular, with many paying homage to the British tradition—sometimes with the accompaniment of Powder Buns.
+Again, because the Creole refers to a mixed-blood descendant of English log caters and African slaves from Jamaica brought to harvest Mahogany trees, the British domain still rules over Belizean cuisine even today.
+Afternoon tea is popular, with many paying homages to the British tradition—sometimes with the accompaniment of Powder Buns.
 They’re a cross between a biscuit and a British scone, with a fairly large crumb and crunchy exterior.
 And don’t get me wrong, they’re timidly sweet enough that having two for breakfast with coffee won’t land you any judge-y looks.

 - 2 cups all-purpose flour

 - ½ cup milk

 - 1/4 cup raisins, optional

 Preheat oven to 350° Fahrenheit.
 Sift flour and baking powder.
 Add sugar and nutmeg.
 Cut shortening into the flour mixture.
 Combine milk and vanilla, then fold into dry ingredients along with raisins.
 Roll into equal size balls and slightly flatten on a greased baking tray.
 Bake 15 to 20 minutes or until golden brown.
 Makes approximately 12.